 Note:the dxfcolor line is not generated automatically by the rs274job.exe program but your application could add it in manually if you need to control the DXF layer color.

 This can be problematic if you are accepting RS274D files from a variety of sources since there is no agreed upon format for the aperture information.
-Therefore it may be necessary to provide the actual use with a menu system that collects this information and then creates the .apt file.
+Below is the syntax needed by the gbr2dxf engine.

 Aperture File Example

 Assuming that you have correctly created the .job and .apt (and .mac files if coming from RS274X) then you are ready to launch the translation engine.
-The command line is shown in two lines for clarity but of course, you should not do so.
+The command line is broken into multiple lines for clarity but of course, you should not do so.